pratik9881/FNP/README.md

 # House-price-prediction-boston

-Build the random Forest model using scikit learn in boston data to predict &#39;Price&#39; based on other dependent variable.<br>
+Build the Random Forest model using scikit learn in boston data to predict &#39;Price&#39; based on other dependent variable.<br>
 <br>
 There are 14 attributes in each case of the dataset.
 They are:<br>